Top 10 Lists

 Permalink 🔗

-TripAdvisor announced their list of top 10 places for food lovers.
-This is a simple list of top cities around the world that offer fabulous food, but it's always interesting to think of the city and what niblets it's famous for, then drool while planning a trip to sample dishes.
-Mmmm....
+These are simple, subjective lists of cities that offer fabulous food, but it's always interesting to think of the city and what niblets it's famous for, then drool while planning a trip to sample dishes.
+Mmmm...

 Permalink 🔗